Second Rate Democracy

 The office of prime minister is a more collegial and cooperative institution than the presidency.

 Most other advanced Western democracies don’t have separately elected presidents.
 They use parliamentary systems where the executive is the prime minister elected by the parliament.
 The office of prime minister is very different from our chief executive.
 For one thing, parliamentary systems have no strict separation of powers between the executive and legislative branches.
 Instead, there is an overlap.
 The prime minister is directly accountable to parliament and appoints his or her cabinet ministers from that body.
-On the other hand, it is the prime minister who, in consultation with the party leaders, set the legislative agenda.
+On the other hand, it is the prime minister who, in consultation with the party leaders, sets the legislative agenda.
 The closeness of the parliament and prime minister is exemplified by the practice of “Question Time” in Great Britain.
 Every Wednesday at noon, the prime minister shows up to parliament to answer questions – a practice that is hard to imagine for American presidents.
 In general, the office of prime minister is a more collegial and cooperative institution than the presidency – and, as we will see, it is not prone to the same problems.

 In the Beginning . . . a Weak Presidency